-Chemical peels an effective treatment option for all skin types and concerns, they improve tone, texture, fine lines and wrinkles, breakouts and dark spots, but many people are intimidated to go in for their first peel treatment.
+Chemical peels are effective treatment options for all skin types and concerns, they improve tone, texture, fine lines and wrinkles, breakouts and dark spots, but many people are intimidated to go in for their first peel treatment.
 The fear of leaving with a bright red face that hurts, prevents some from experiencing the many benefits of a peel.
-The PCA post-peel reality is a glowing, healthy complexion.
-Here’s everything you need to know before your first PCA SKIN chemical peel:
+Post-peel reality is a glowing, healthy complexion.
+Here’s everything you need to know before your first chemical peel:

 Peeling is exfoliation.
 When your skin peels or flakes after a treatment your skin is shedding dead or damaged surface cells and revealing new, healthy skin cells on the surface.
 This action is called cell turnover.
 Supporting the cell turnover process with chemical peels is what allows the skin to shed dead cells and bring new, fresh skin to the surface, free of signs of aging, sun damage, dirt and debris.
 The result is glowing skin.

 You won’t necessarily experience visible peeling.
 That doesn’t mean your treatment was ineffective.
 Everyone experiences different levels of peeling, dependent upon skin type, resilience, type of peel and the number of layers applied.
 Some people experience ‘sheeting,’ when large portions of the skin peel off at once.
 Some experience ‘flaking,’ when small pieces of skin peel off, similar to dry, winter skin or mild peeling after a sunburn.
 Others experience exfoliation that is not visible.
 Often times, healthy skin won't visibly peel or flake.
 If you don’t peel, your skin is still exfoliating.
 In this case, the exfoliation is happening on a cellular level that can’t be seen by the naked eye.